Frequently Asked Questions

-Digital experience composition (DXC) is an emerging technology that orchestrates digital experiences as modular pieces, allowing them to be composed and assembled in different ways.
-According to Gartner, DXC uses API connectivity to orchestrate multiple digital experiences in a headless, decoupled framework.
-It extends from frontend as a service (FEaaS) or visual page builders, enabling developers to set up digital experiences and hand them to business users for day-to-day management in no-code environments.
-DXC empowers enterprises to achieve business composability and provides packaged business capabilities for composable experiences.
-Source
+Digital experience composition (DXC) orchestrates digital experiences as modular pieces that can be composed and assembled in different ways.
+According to Gartner, DXC uses API connectivity to orchestrate multiple digital experiences in a headless, decoupled framework, allowing developers to set up experiences and hand them to business users for day-to-day management in no-code environments.
+(Source)

-How does DXC differ from DXP, CMS, and other technologies?
+How does DXC differ from DXP, CMS, and DAM?

 What are the main benefits of adopting DXC?